spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 When that GitHub account is an organization, we can explicitly query for your organization membership.
 If you're a member, you get the member field set to _true_.
 If you're not - it's _false_.
 For private accounts it's different - they can only have one member, so the check is even simpler - if your login is the same as the name of the linked GitHub account, you get the member field set to _true_.
 If it isn't - it's _false_.

-When using single sign-on with SAML, every successful login attempt will necessarily require that the _member_ field is set to _true -_ if the linked IdP could verify you, you **must** be a member.
+When using Single Sign-On with SAML, every successful login attempt will necessarily require that the _member_ field is set to _true -_ if the linked IdP could verify you, you **must** be a member.

 !!! warning
     Watch this field very closely - it may be _very_ useful for your **deny** rules.